valeriansaliou/node-vigil-reporter/README.md

-  replica_id        : "192.168.1.10",                // Unique Replica ID for instance (ie. your IP on the LAN) interval          : 30,                            // Reporting interval (in seconds; defaults to 30 seconds if not set) console           : require("console"),            // Console instance if you need to debug issues use_active_memory : false                          // set to `true` if you want to calculate ram usage based on "active" instead of "used"
+  replica_id        : "192.168.1.10",                // Unique Replica ID for instance (ie. your IP on the LAN) interval          : 30,                            // Reporting interval (in seconds; defaults to 30 seconds if not set) console           : require("console"),            // Console instance if you need to debug issues

+  tuning            : {                              // Optional tuning options
+    use_active_memory : false                        // Set to `true` if you want to calculate RAM usage based on "active" instead of default "used"
+  }
 });
 ```